 Lower Sackville, Nova Scotia resident Peter Stright started smoking cigarettes in 1975, when he was 11 years old.
 He became addicted to nicotine and later in life developed Buerger's Disease.
-Stright claims that his nicotine addiction and Buerger's Disease were caused by the negligent and/or intentional acts of Imperial Tobacco Limited.
+Stright claims that his nicotine addiction and Buerger's Disease were caused by the negligent and/or intentional acts of Imperial Tobacco Limited:

-The Statement of Claim for the case states, "The Defendant designed, manufactured and distributed tobacco products that are inherently defective and dangerous when used as intended; that is ignited and inhaled into the body."
-It is claimed that Imperial Tobacco knew or ought to have known that their products were dangerous and that the company should have warned its customers, "of the dangerous and defective nature of its tobacco products."64
+"The Defendant designed, manufactured and distributed tobacco products that are inherently defective and dangerous when used as intended, that is ignited and inhaled into the body."
+It is further claimed that Imperial Tobacco knew or ought to have known that their products were dangerous and that the company should have warned its customers, "of the dangerous and defective nature of its tobacco products."